 Nicole Daniels (University of Cape Town, South Africa), ‘'Changing Society', British Sociological Association’s (BSA) Annual Conference, 23rd -25th April, 2014 at University of Leeds, UK.

 - 2013 -

 Laura Montesi (University of Kent), ‘Making sense of diabetes among the indigenous Huave people of San Dionisio del Mar, Oax., Mexico’, "The Indigenous Peoples of Latin America, 19th-21st Centuries.
-Advances, Perspectives, and Challenges," to be held from 28-31 October 2013 at the Instituto Cultural Oaxaca, Oaxaca City, Mexico.
+Advances, Perspectives, and Challenges," 28-31 October 2013 at the Instituto Cultural Oaxaca, Oaxaca City, Mexico.

 Sian Waters (Durham University), ‘How Metaphysical Boundaries and Borderlands Affect Primate Conservation: A Case Study of Barbary macaques and Shepherds in Bouhachem Forest, Northern Morocco’, International Mammalogical Congress at Queen’s University, Belfast.

 Heidi Colleran (University College London), 'The evolution of low fertility: kin, cultural and socio-ecological influences in rural Poland', 29th Annual Human Behaviour and Evolution Society (HBES) Meeting, June 2012